crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 ### GSM-7 Encoding ( Standard)

 * 1 piece = up to 160 characters
-* SMS message requests exceeding 160 characters are split into multiple pieces (each subsequent piece supports up to 153 characters due to piece overhead)
+* SMS message requests exceeding 160 characters are split into multiple pieces (each piece supports up to 153 characters due to piece overhead)
 * The following characters use two characters for encoding:

 ```